Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Vendors at Piata Mica, Sibiu, RO

-On the last day of your Best of Romania Travel Itinerary, enjoy the slower pace of Sibiu as you take in a few final attractions.
+On the last day of your Best of Romania Travel Itinerary, enjoy the slower pace of Sibiu as you take in a few final points of interest.

 Sibiu Attractions and Museums